 - 1. The design of the protective relay system both in terms of circuitry and physical arrangement shall facilitate periodic testing and maintenance.
 Test devices or switches should be provided to eliminate the necessity for removing or disconnecting wires during periodic testing. - 2.
 Commissioning of new equipment should consist of the following steps: - Relay installation wiring diagrams cross-checked against schematics - After completion of construction, physical check of wiring and relay installation - Check and testing before energizing of all equipment in the zone of protection, including relay testing.
-It is desirable to test the relays at the setting the relay will have in service - Check of supporting paperwork, such as relay test reports - Check that relays physically agree with the relay settings - Check that proper settings have been made - Written record of trip check and energize procedure - In-service measurement of voltage and current magnitudes and phase angles, and comparison to expected values and to other instrumentation - Release to Facility Owner's operating personnel for service
+It is desirable to test the relays at the setting the relay will have in service - Check of supporting paperwork, such as relay test reports - Check that the relay settings when received from the manufacturer concur with the intended manufacturer's specifications - Calibrate and check that proper utility's settings have been made - Maintain a record of trip check and energizing procedure performance - Maintain a record of in-service measurement of voltage, current magnitudes, phase angles, and a comparison to expected values and to other instrumentation - Release to Facility Owner for service